Drain Care Tips | Home Maintenance | Central Developments

 Home Maintenance Tips to Maintain Clean Drains

-As well as teaching your family what is safe and not safe to dispose of down the drains, it’s also a good idea to regularly use some simple cleaning procedures.
+As well as teaching your family what is and isn't safe to dispose of down the drain, it is also a good idea to regularly use some simple cleaning procedures.

 These six easy steps will help to dissolve and loosen any fats that have started to build up: